Lokeshwar0304/Data-Mining-CGM-System-Data/README.md

 * CGM difference, which is the difference between maximum CGM for the day and CGM at 30 minutes.
 * Time difference at which the maximum CGM for the day is observed and 30<br/>

-Implemented KMeans and DBScan algorithms to find clusters<br/>
+Implemented *KMeans and DBScan* algorithms to find clusters<br/>
-The silhouette_score for KMeans is : 0.70343</br>
+The silhouette_score for KMeans is : **0.70343**</br>
-K-Nearest Neighbours and Bisecting KMeans were used to assign the outliers from the DBScan to its nearest clusters.</br>
+*K-Nearest Neighbours and Bisecting KMeans* were used to assign the outliers from the DBScan to its nearest clusters.</br>
 Given the test input, the data points can be assigned to its respective cluster using trained KMeans or DBScan model.

 ## Phase 4
-The aim of this phase is to determine anomalous events through Association rule mining.
+The aim of this phase is to determine anomalous events through *Association rule mining*.
 Features used in this phase are maximum bolus insulin level, maximum CGM, CGM value during the start of the lunch.
 Max CGM values and CGM values during lunch were quantized into bins respectively.
 The goal is to find most frequent itemsets for each feature.